 Workhorse has said that their objective was to create a personal helicopter that featured state of the art design, modern innovation in performance generation and the implementation of numerous safety advantages.
 They further wanted to improve upon ease of use and allow for an extensive range despite being electrically powered.
 Plus, the small environmental footprint the aircraft imparts is certain to not go unnoticed either.
-Not only did they achieve their goal, they have surpassed it as the SureFly is affordably priced at only $200,000.
+Not only did they achieve their goal, but they have also surpassed it as the SureFly is affordably priced at only $200,000.

 The company started taking deposits for the SureFly hybrid helicopter at the Paris Air Show where they debuted their plans, and have said the interest in the aircraft has exceeded even their expectations.
 One reason may be that the interest in the aircraft far extends the average aviation industry aficionado and has started to stir the curiosity of everyman.
 The aircraft is expected to certify sometime in 2019.
 Fans of the SureFly can see it in action at this years EAA AirVenture expected to commence on July 23.